Bilenie/CarDealership/README.md

 ### User Interactions

-1. View all vehicles
+1. Search vehicles by price range
-2. Search vehicles by price range
+2. Search vehicles by make/model
-3. Search vehicles by make/model
+3. Search vehicles by year range
-4. Search vehicles by year range
+4. Search vehicles by color
-5. Search vehicles by color
+5. Search vehicles by mileage/odometer range
-6. Search vehicles by mileage range
+6. Search vehicles by type
-7. Search vehicles by type
+7. View all vehicles
 8. Add a vehicle to inventory
 9. Remove a vehicle from inventory
 10. Exit application